Fantastic Mr. Fox (film): Characters symbolization and traits

 The three farmers, Boggis, Bunce, and Bean, represent the wealthy in society.
 Mr. Fox has a desperate desire for validation from others, as he battles his own internal insecurities.
 Mr. Fox exhibits narcissism and a fear of accepting defeat, although the film demonstrates that failure is not a bad thing, despite the destruction of his home.
 The farmers' attacks on the animals is due to Mr. Fox's narcissism and his reliance on burglary.

 Unlike in the book, Mr. Fox possesses self-consciousness and has an existential crisis in the film.
 Mr. Fox's existential crisis is what drives him to purchase a newer house and regress to his criminal habits in order to obtain better food for his family.
 However, only by the end of the film he realizes that his pride had gotten in the way, where he put his loved ones in danger, and this therefore becomes the moral of the story; to prohibit self-pride getting in the way of loved ones.

 Class struggle

 The film depict issues of class struggle, as Mr. Fox feels poor and is then determined to take on the affluent, avaricious farmers.
 In retaliation to Mr. Fox's thievery of produce, the farmers destroy nearly everything, killing almost every animal in town (as a means of collective punishment), with others being displaced.
 In the end, however, it is the lower class (or the unfortunate and feeble) animals who are the champions and are able to outwit the rich, vindictive farmers.
-Moreover, The Jewish Chronicle pointed out similarities to the Gaza–Israel conflict during the farmer's siege of the hill.